Cut-and-paste submissions on behalf of a student

 - Click on Upload to submit the text.

 - Once the submission is complete, the digital receipt is displayed.
 The submission ID on the digital receipt is a unique number assigned to this submission.
-A copy of the digital receipt is available for download within the document viewer print option.
+A copy of the digital receipt is available for download within the Turnitin Viewer print option.

 - Click Go to assignment inbox to view the list of current student submissions, or click Submit another file to continue submitting as a student.